hindu-comm/mail_stream_indology/2016/09/Earliest_attestation/41__Dean_Michael_Anderso.md

 See the sophisticated study "Mahābhūtas" by Karin Preisendanz in Brill's Encyclopedia of Hinduism, that considers this topic from several previously unproblematized angles.

-​​Karin Preisendanz, “Mahābhūtas”, in: ​​Brill’s Encyclopedia of Hinduism, Edited by: Knut A. Jacobsen, Helene Basu, Angelika Malinar, Vasudha Narayanan.
+Karin Preisendanz, “Mahābhūtas”, in: Brill’s Encyclopedia of Hinduism, Edited by: Knut A. Jacobsen, Helene Basu, Angelika Malinar, Vasudha Narayanan.
 Consulted online on 04 September 2016 <http://dx.doi.org/10.1163/2212-5019_beh_COM_2050180>
 First published online: 2012

 --